Seed Germination Tips

 1. Quality Seeds

 Ensure the seeds you are sowing are not old.
-Buying quality seeds is important too.
-This not only improves the germination rate but the plants sprout from them remain healthy.
+Buying quality seeds is also important.
+This not only improves the germination rate but the plants grow from them remain healthy.

 2. Seed Germination Temperature

-Optimum soil temperature for seed germination is around 60 – 70 F (15 – 20 C).
-However, most of the seeds germinate when the temperature remains in the range of 45 – 85 F (7 – 30 C).
+Optimum soil temperature for seed germination is around 60 -70 F (15-20 C).
+However, most of the seeds can germinate when the temperature remains in the range of 45-85 F (7-30 C).

-Seeds must be sown at the recommended depth instructed on the seed packet otherwise they won’t germinate or the success rate remains low.
-Alternatively, you can search about the proper seed sowing depth on the web.
+Seeds must be sown at the recommended depth instructed on the seed packets.
+Otherwise, they won’t germinate, or the success rate remains low.
+Alternatively, you can search for the proper seed sowing depth on the web.

 4. Soil Moisture